Saunved/next-mark/content/about.md

 My mother is an avid reader, which meant there were always books in the house.
 When we moved to Seychelles, the librarians at my school realized that I was a voracious reader, and they lifted the "two book limit" to five for me.
 I made ample use of that throughout the five years I spent in Seychelles.

-These days, I mostly read non-fiction.
-For some reason, I want what I read to be *useful*.
+These days, for some reason, I want what I read to be *useful*.
 I wish that wasn't the case.
 I love the feeling of reading purely for the sake of enjoying the story.

 ### On work